PureDark/BSDarthMaul/README.md

-# Darth Maul Plugin v0.3.3
+# Darth Maul Plugin v0.4.0

 * Darth Maul mode
 * One controller support
 * In-game toggles
 * Auto-detect functions that enables you to join/split the sabers during a map.
 * Built-in unrandomizer for no arrow mode when darth maul mode on.
+* Switchable main controller.

 # Configuration